 The Municipality of Gerona, Tarlac

 Gerona is a 1st Class Municipality in the Province of Tarlac.
-According to the 2015 census, it has a population of 87,531 people with 21,349 households.
+According to the 2020 census, it has a population of 94,485 people.
 The MacArthur Highway goes through the town’s center.

 Gerona is one of the 17 towns of the province of Tarlac.
 It is bounded on the north by Paniqui; on the east by the Pura; on the south by Tarlac City (the provincial capital), and on the west by Santa Ignacia.
 The town is 14 kilometers (8.7 mi) from Tarlac City, the provincial capital; 55 kilometers (34 mi) from Clark Special Economic Zone in Angeles City; 72 kilometers (45 mi) from the regional center San Fernando, Pampanga, and 138 kilometers (86 mi) north of Metro Manila.

 Gerona has a land area of 141.47 square kilometers (54.62 sq mi) of plain and rugged agricultural land representing 4.63% of the province’s total area.
 The Tarlac River, which originates from the eastern slopes of the Zambales Mountains, cuts across the west-central areas, dividing the town into two parts.ts.
 An inter-connecting bridge was completed in 2014 to connect the western areas of the municipality to the central part of the town.
 It is also perceived that it will be the gateway for the western areas of the Province of Pangasinan going through the Province of Nueva Ecija and vice versa.
 Within Metro Manila, Gerona is reachable within two (2) to three (3) hours by land.